Jagapathi-Vallapuri/Music-Player/backend/README.md

 Notes:
 - The server validates required env vars at startup and will exit with a message if `MONGO_URL` or `JWT_SECRET` are missing.
 - Prefer `REDIS_URL` for cloud providers (use `rediss://` for TLS).
+- Email: Use SendGrid Web API with a Verified Sender or Domain for reliable delivery on cloud hosts.
+If SendGrid fails (e.g., 403 due to missing verification), the code will attempt SMTP as a fallback if configured.
+- Proxy: `app.set('trust proxy', 1)` is enabled to honor `X-Forwarded-For` and related headers behind a load balancer or proxy (e.g., Render), fixing IP-based rate limiter issues.

 ## Running